Labs: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11.

 This is different from symmetric ciphers.
 For example, the well-known Caesar cipher has a single key (the alphabet shift step) which is used for both encryption and decryption.

-Asymmetric cryptography creates usually a pair of keys: a public key, that is usually used for encryption and a private one.
+Asymmetric cryptography creates usually a pair of keys: a public key, that is usually used for encryption and a private one (for decryption).
 For example, if you make your encryption key public and decryption key private, everybody can encrypt a message for you, but only you can decrypt it.
 This is secure if it is impossible (or hard enough) to derive the private key from the public one, which is usually the case.

 Unfortunately, there is no good example of an asymmetric cipher as simple as the Caesar’s cipher.
 For an example, which is more complex, but still approachable, have a look at RSA.